infiniticio/docs.infinitic.io/src/pages/docs/services/events.md

 ---
 title: Service Events
-description:
+description: Learn how to access and utilize Infinitic internal events in CloudEvent JSON format for auditing, custom dashboards, logging, and more.
+Discover how to configure event listeners for your services to handle events efficiently.
 ---

-Since version 0.13.0, it's possible to access Infinitic internal events in a [CloudEvents](https://cloudevents.io) JSON format.
+Since version 0.13.0, it's possible to access Infinitic internal events in a [CloudEvent](https://cloudevents.io) JSON format.
 These events serve various use cases, including:

 - Auditing
 - Building custom dashboards